-9) Are clean energy and renewable energy the same?
+9) Are clean and renewable energy the same?
 No. Clean and renewable energy are two distinct terms.
 However, you can have energy that is both clean and renewable at the same time.

 Clean energy simply refers to a source of power that utilizes resources that give off little to no pollutants or other debris when converted into usable energy.
 Clean energy systems do not always use renewable resources and do not have to, to be considered clean energy.

-On the other hand, renewable energy makes use of undepletable resources.
+On the other hand, renewable energy makes use of infinite resources.
 Renewable refers to something that is unlimited.
 Examples of renewable resources include wind, water, and heat.
 When energy is derived from one of these sources, it is often referred to as renewable energy.
 Renewable energy can be clean it that it often has little to no pollutants or emissions involved.

 10) When did clean energy start?
-Clean energy has been available for many centuries – in fact, longer than we may even realize.
+Clean energy fuels and processes have been available for many centuries – in fact, longer than we may even realize.
 Spinning windmills, fires for cooking, and propelling ships have been used by our ancestors as natural and cleaner types of energy than we have later created.
 It wasn’t until the middle of the 18th century that non-renewable, less cleaner sources of energy came about during the Industrial Revolution.
 Since then, fossil fuels were a major source of power for our nation, and eventually, our world.

 Overtime, methods of deriving clean energy have increasingly become more advanced and still are.
 We even have technology today to help reduce pollution apart of less cleaner sources of energy.
 Some may even say that the idea of us turning towards cleaner sources of energy today is essentially a “back-to-basics” type approach as we now can see how use of fossil fuels can be damaging and what cleaner energy can provide positively.